ejasquith/kendal-chess-club/README.md

 ![A colour palette consisting of white, black, and medium browns](docs/images/colour-palette.png)
 ![A grid showing the contrast between the above colours](docs/images/colour-contrast.png)

+## Fonts

+Taking inspiration from the [St. Louis Chess Club](https://saintlouischessclub.org/), I have decided to use a mixture of serif and sans-serif fonts in my design.
+Headings will use the Merriweather font, while paragraph text will use Merriweather Sans.
+These two typefaces have been specifically designed to complement each other well.

 # Credits

 - Screenshots in [COMPETITORS.md](docs/COMPETITORS.md) taken from: